Peiliang/HistoML/Specification/Level1/Use_Cases/Automatic Diagnosing/Readme.md

 ## Automatic Diagnosis

-This use case demonstrates how to automatically add a diagnosis to a HistoML representation base on a diagnostic criterion.
+This use case demonstrates how to automatically add a diagnosis to a HistoML representation based on a diagnostic criterion.

 #### Important Files